Júnior (footballer, born 1985)

-Alessandro Machado Júnior Sousa (born 10 December 1985), known as Júnior, is a Brazilian footballer who last played as a forward for FC Banants in the Armenian Premier League.
+Alessandro Machado Júnior Sousa (born 10 December 1985), known as Júnior, is a Brazilian professional footballer who last played as a forward for FC Banants in the Armenian Premier League.

-Júnior played for PFC Litex Lovech during the Bulgarian A PFG 2006-07 season.
-During the season 2008-2009 he played with FK Pelister in the Macedonian First League.
-Afterwards, playing with Armenian FC Banants he scored three league goals during the 2010 season.
+Júnior played for Litex Lovech during the Bulgarian A PFG 2006-07 season.
+During the 2008–09 season he played with FK Pelister in the Macedonian First League.
+Afterwards, he played with Armenian FC Banants he scored three league goals during the 2010 season.